 - All other walls such as the laundry wall must be waterproofed up to 150mm.

 - If the bathroom floor is made of particle boards or wood or located on the second level, it is necessary for the whole bathroom floor to be waterproofed.

-It is good practice to follow these minimum requirements.
-However, depending on your situation and needs, you may also waterproof the areas around the bath, toilet, vanity units and other possible water penetrating points.
+It is good practice to follow these minimum Australian Waterproofing Standards (AS 3740) requirements.
+However, depending on your situation and needs, you may also waterproof the areas around the bath, toilet, vanity units, and other possible water penetrating points.

-Only trained professionals who currently carry a waterproofing license in NSW and QLD are qualified.
+Only trained professionals who currently carry an Australian waterproofing license especially in NSW and QLD are qualified.
 Said professionals must provide a statement of compliance once the job is done.
-This is an indication that the work they have done complies with the Australian Standard AS 3470 – Waterproofing of domestic wet areas.
-In most cases a qualified person or license holder would also have an approved III level course certification in waterproofing.
+This is an indication that the work they have done complies with the Australian Standard AS 3740 – Waterproofing of domestic wet areas.
+In most cases, a qualified person or license holder would also have an approved III level course certification in waterproofing.

-What does BuildQ Group do to meet these requirements?
+What does BuildQ Group do to meet these Australian Waterproofing Standards (AS 3740)?

 Why does BuildQ Group use PVC membranes?

 The system has no reason to fail based on the following facts:

 - P.V.C. sheet membranes are class III flexible membrane systems, which unlike liquid applied membrane systems have uniform thickness and are not subject to applicator oversights.
 They also are not subject to emulsifying and or pitting, as are acrylic and polyurethane membrane systems, if not correctly primed.